MuhammedKalkan/Portal/README.md

-# Terrain Generator And Server (TGS)
+# Planet Terrain Server (PTS)
-TGS is a software that produces terrain data to be served primarily for [CesiumJS](cesiumjs.org) library.
+PTS is a software that produces terrain data to be served primarily for [CesiumJS](cesiumjs.org) library.

 Twitter page [HERE](https://twitter.com/TerrainServer)